swap357/blog/tests/README.md

 features are absent; present features must pass their interaction checks.
 These checks complement visual review; they do not judge the quality of prose, visual hierarchy, or assistive-technology behavior.

+After deployment, run `check_comments.js` through the same Playwright tool.
+It checks the real Giscus widget at desktop and mobile widths: GitHub sign-in, custom theme colors, lazy loading, fallback link, and horizontal overflow.
+It does not sign in or post test comments.

+For anonymous reactions, run `node --test reactions/worker.test.js` (Node 24+).
+`check_useful.js` exercises the local button against the local Worker and SQLite store, including two readers, reloads, undo and failed saves.
+Follow `reactions/README.md` to start the preview.
+It never submits production reactions.